vimeo/Uniform/README.md

 ### Object Consistency

-Object consistency throughout the app is the result of using both of these parts.
+Object consistency throughout the app can be achieved by combining the two mechanisms above.
+The `ConsistencyManager` provides the following API to take advantage of this system.

 #### Push API